Refactoring with Interface

 ...

-Design the interface, implement them, create factories, and reduce unnecessary if/else blocks.
+Design the interface, implement it, create factories, and trim conditionals.
+It looked good until it wasn’t.

 Stupid Mistake